adamboy7/DSUwU/README.md

 If no options are provided the server listens on UDP port 26760 and uses the example controller scripts found in `demo/` to generate input.
 Custom scripts can be supplied per slot with the `--controllerN-script` arguments.
-A `pygame_controller.py` script is also provided for capturing real controller input using the `pygame` library, if for some reason you don't want to use DS4Windows ¯\_(ツ)_/¯
+A `demo/pygame_controller.py` script is also provided for capturing real controller input using the `pygame` library, if for some reason you don't want to use DS4Windows ¯\_(ツ)_/¯

-Slots beyond 4 are non‑standard but can be enabled by providing `--controller5-script`, `--controller6-script`, etc. Passing `None` as the script path (any case) initializes a slot without running a controller loop.
-Using `idle` instead (any case) marks the slot as connected with a generated MAC address but runs no script.
+Slots beyond 4 are non‑standard but can be enabled by providing `--controller5-script`, `--controller6-script`, etc. (Most clients seem to tolerate up to 8 controllers, unless you're willing to make your own client).
+Passing `None` as the script path (any case) keeps the slot disconnected, without running creating any aditional threads.
+Using `idle` instead (any case) marks the slot as connected and initilises a controller object, without creating any aditional threads.
 Scripts can read and write to other slots (at a small risk of input race conditions), accessing a non-existent slot will automatically create it.

 ## Running the viewer

-DSOwO connects to a DSU server and displays the state of up to four controllers.
+DSOwO connects to a DSU server and displays the state of connected controllers.
+It automatically detects additional slots.
+When five or more controllers are present, the UI switches from a tabbed layout to a drop-down selector.
 Other tools are bundled in for use in debugging.

 ```
 python viewer.py